flyingwolf1701/Architectum/architectum-agents/ide-architectum-orchestrator.md

   - Match this request to a `Task` display name listed under your _active persona's entry_ in the Config.
   - If no task is matched for your current persona: As the active persona, state your available tasks (from Config) and ask the user to select one or clarify their request.
 Await valid task selection.
   - If a task is matched: Retrieve its target (e.g., a filename like `create-story.md` or an "In Memory" indicator like `"In [Persona Name] Memory Already"`) from the Config.
     - **If an external task file:** Construct the full task file path using the `tasks:` base path from Config's `Data Resolution`.
 Load the task file.
 If an error occurs: Inform user "Error loading task file {filename} for {Active Persona Name}."
-Revert to BMad Orchestrator persona (Step 1) to await new command.
+Revert to Architectum Orchestrator persona (Step 1) to await new command.
 Otherwise, state: "As {Active Persona Name}, executing task: {Task Display Name}."
 Proceed with the task instructions (remembering Core Orchestrator Principle #2 for resource resolution).
     - **If an "In Memory" task:** State: "As {Active Persona Name}, performing internal task: {Task Display Name}."
 Execute this capability as defined within your current persona's loaded definition.
   - Upon task completion or if a task requires further user interaction as per its own instructions, continue interacting as the active persona.